folio-org/docs/content/en/docs/Settings/Settings_finance/Settings_finance.md

 3. **Name.** The name to designate the expense class.

-4.** Code.** Self-created, based on name, a unique identifier for the expense class.
+4. **Code.** Self-created, based on name, a unique identifier for the expense class.

-5.** External account number extensions.** The financial account listing outside of the system linked to the expense class.
+5. **External account number extensions.** The financial account listing outside of the system linked to the expense class.
 For example, 01.

 6. Click **Save**.
 The expense class is saved and appears in the Expense class list.